-During World War I the 369th Infantry from Harlem, an all-black military unit, acquired the name “Harlem Hellfighters.”
-They were not only fierce, but they showed great stamina, proving their value in measurable ways: They served in continuous combat for longer than any other American unit; they fought the longest on the front during the Champagne-Marne offensive; and they were the first Allied unit to cross the Rhine River during the Allied offensive.
+Their accomplishments were measurable.
+They served in continuous combat for longer than any other American unit; they fought the longest on the front during the Champagne-Marne offensive; and they were the first unit to cross the Rhine River during the Allied offensive.

 How the Hellfighters Began

-When the United States declared war on Germany on April 6, 1917, only four regiments in the regular Army were open to African-Americans; and those units were restricted as to their duties.
+When the United States declared war on Germany on April 6, 1917, only four regiments in the regular Army were open to African Americans.
+The segregated units were restricted as to their duties.
 They could provide manual labor necessary for the war effort but they were not considered fit for combat.

-Because of the number of African-Americans who signed up or were drafted, some of the National Guard units that accepted blacks were then conscripted to be on loan to the U.S. Army.
-This was how the 369th was formed.
-The unit began as the 15th New York National Guard before they were absorbed into the Army as the 369th Infantry.
+Many African Americans signed up or were drafted into military service so some of the National Guard units that accepted blacks had more men than they needed.
+For that reason, they were conscripted to be on loan to the U.S. Army.
+The Harlem Hellfighters initially were part of the 15th New York National Guard before they were absorbed into the Army as the 369th Infantry.

-Yet many of the African-Americans who enlisted felt that war service was an opportunity to prove themselves.
-If they showed themselves as good Americans, wouldn’t that help reduce discrimination at home?
+Yet many of the African Americans who enlisted remained hopeful.
+They felt that war service was an opportunity to prove themselves.
+If they showed they were good Americans, wouldn’t that help reduce discrimination at home?